rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/using/cmdline.rst

-.. highlightlang:: none
+.. highlightlang:: sh

 ..
-ATTENTION: You probably should update Misc/python.man, too, if you modify
+ATTENTION: You probably should update Misc/python.man, too, if you modify this file.
-.. this file.

 .. _using-on-general: